 Real Estate Lease Agreements.
-Since the Spin-off, we have entered into lease agreements pursuant to which we lease certain real estate to EchoStar.
+Since the Spin-off, DISH Network has entered into lease agreements pursuant to which DISH Network leases certain real estate to EchoStar.
 The rent on a per square foot basis for each of the leases is comparable to per square foot rental rates of similar commercial property in the same geographic areas, and EchoStar is responsible for its portion of the taxes, insurance, utilities and maintenance of the premises.
 The term of each lease is set forth below:

 Varick Sublease Agreement.
-During 2008, we subleased certain space at 185 Varick Street, New York, New York to EchoStar for a period of approximately seven years.
+During 2008, DISH Network subleased certain space at 185 Varick Street, New York, New York to EchoStar for a period of approximately seven years.

 El Paso Lease Agreement.
-During 2012, we leased certain space at 1285 Joe Battle Blvd.
+During 2012, DISH Network leased certain space at 1285 Joe Battle Blvd.
 El Paso, Texas to EchoStar for a period ending on August 1, 2015, which also provides EchoStar with renewal options for four consecutive three-year terms.